Why Teach The Common?

 For further exploration here and elsewhere

-Talia Lakshmi Kolluri discusses writing speaking animals and their complex emotional worlds in an interview with Southern Humanities Review.
-Students might consider how the titular narrator in Kolluri’s Issue 21 story “The Good Donkey” opens up the practical and emotional realities of the story’s human and non-human characters as well as of the story’s setting in Gaza.
+Podcast: Talia Lakshmi Kolluri on “The Good Donkey,” writing fiction from the perspectives of different animals, and where the inspiration for those stories comes from.
+She also discusses how being mixed race can complicate conversations about race and identity in the U.S., how books and literature are making space for those conversations, and how she balances writing with a full-time job as an attorney.
+See also: Kolluri on writing speaking animals and their complex emotional worlds in an interview with Southern Humanities Review.
+Students might consider how the titular narrator in “The Good Donkey” opens up the practical and emotional realities of the story’s human and non-human characters as well as of the story’s setting in Gaza.
 What aspects of character and place become more available or nuanced when rendered through the Donkey’s voice and perspective?
-Keeping in mind some of the opportunities and approaches Kolluri describes in her interview, students might try their own hand at a story or poem that centers a non-human voice.
+Keeping in mind some of the opportunities and approaches Kolluri describes, students might try their own hand at a story or poem that centers a non-human voice.

 In Celeste Mohammed’s story “Home,” set between Trinidad and Barbados, Kimberly and Rachel’s “Soulmates with Benefits”-relationship is challenged in the context of conflicting expectations and family trauma.
-Mohammed also recently published “Split Me in Two” in The Common Online, an essay exploring the biracial identity she shares with Vice President Kamala Harris and the history of racialization and categorization in the US and the West Indies.
-In a brief video interview, Mohammed describes her journey towards literary craft and the trials and tribulations of the publishing process (Lit with Loop), and in “When a White Man Paints Black People,” she discusses encountering a series of portraits of Black farmers in Grenada that offer a deep reflection on identity rather than appropriation.
+Mohammed discusses “Home” and other stories in her collection Pleasantview in an interview with The Rumpus, including how she establishes a strong sense of place and successfully integrates patois into her stories.
+For more from Celeste Mohammed, read her essay “Split Me in Two” in which she explores the biracial identity she shares with Vice President Kamala Harris and the history of racialization and categorization in the US and the West Indies.
+In a brief video interview, Mohammed describes her journey towards literary craft and the trials and tribulations of the publishing process (Lit with Loop).

 Students who enjoy Emma Sloley’s story “The Cassandras” may find inspiration in her reflections on writing as a big, warm house (Cleaver Magazine), her exploration of writerly rituals as talismans and superstitions (CRAFT), or her discussion with writer Emily Raboteau on climate crisis in fiction (LitHub).
 Her website also hosts a number of travel writing pieces that students of travel writing and sense-of-place literature may find captivating.